 A populist, often autocratic albeit charming leader, Nasser's centralised and increasingly policed state eventually became the model for many emerging Arab states and statesmen.

 In this episode we ask the questions; did Nasserism distort the Arab World's search for unity by encouraging the veneration of authoritarianism?
-Do Arab leaders, amongst them Nasser himself, offer more than the cult of personality?
+Do Arab leaders, among them Nasser himself, offer more than the cult of personality?
 What happens to the state or to notions of unity when a leader's feet are found to be made of clay?

 By the late 1950s, Gamal Abdel Nasser, Egypt's president, was the Arab world's most powerful and influential leader.